-From Gainsborough to Turner: the golden age of English landscape and portraiture in the of Musée du Louvre‘s collections.
+From Gainsborough to Turner: the golden age of English landscape and portraiture in the Musée du Louvre‘s collections.
 Valence Museum exhibited 60 extraordinary paintings and drawings retracing the golden age of artistic production in Great Britain during the Georgian era (early 18th – mid-19th century).
 Artistic excellence was particularly demonstrated in portraiture and landscapes, two genres that were especially appreciated in this period by amateurs and members of the gentry, as they expressed the social and political concerns of a nation on the rise.
 This exhibition includes works by the principal representatives of great English portraiture, including Gainsborough, Reynolds, Raeburn, and Lawrence; and the great masters of landscape painting, Constable, Bonington, and Turner.

 How to create the surprise once announcing the exhibition?

-Play with stereotypes to make them fall.
+Play with stereotypes to break them.